 I’m a fan of chronological order.
 I don’t mind flashbacks as long as they’re something we’ve already seen.
 Whether it be an important line or item.
 This whole graphic novel goes back and forth from Clark talking to his parents as a child, to his present day battle.
 It’s like in The Lord of the Rings novels, you leave the present story to tell about something in the past.
 But by the time you come back to the present you don’t remember what’s going on, or you’ve lost your momentum.
 That’s why I couldn’t make it through even 100 pages of those hobbit books.

 Meanwhile I felt like the story centered around Clark so much I didn’t have time to get to know Jimmy and Lois, practically the only other two characters in this graphic novel.
 We are briefly introduced to them, and the next thing we know they are helping Superman, and then the story ends.
 I will give Straczynski credit on Jimmy Olsen though.
 Jimmy is what Clark fights for.
 Jimmy’s innocence and faith in mankind is what helps Clark continue his mission, and when Superman was down it was Jimmy who tried to rush in and save him.
+Now comes my praises on this beautifully drawn graphic novel.
+Shane Davis has been on my favorite artist since his work on Green Lantern and this graphic novel would not have been set apart from all other Superman had it not been for Davis drawing the characters different than others before him.
+I prefer my Superman a little more Christopher Reeve than Brandon Routh but I like what Davis did so I’ll still give him points for originality.

 Speaking of originality, Straczynski may have been a little off the mark on our hero, but I loved how he nailed the villain.
 Mainly because it wasn’t a known Superman villain.
 Lex Luthor was nowhere in this story, and when the aliens attacked it wasn’t Darkseid or Brainiac.
 This gave it a breath of fresh air, that again set it apart for from the other retellings.
 Tyrell’s origin story was something Superman fans had never seen or I’m sure even thought about.
 Good one Mr. Straczynski, but now I want to know who was the Kryptonian that betrayed his people and lead to his planet’s destruction?
 My money is on Zod, but I feel like you’re too smart for the obvious choice.